thomas4019/json-schema-editor/README.md

 # JSON Schema Editor

-Generates an HTML for creating and modifying [json schemas](http://json-schema.org).
-I created this because [json-editor](https://github.com/jdorn/json-editor) is not good at modifying schemas (using the [meta schema](http://json-schema.org/schema))
+Generates HTML for creating and modifying [json schemas](http://json-schema.org).
+I created this because [json-editor](https://github.com/jdorn/json-editor) is not good at modifying schemas (using the [meta schema](http://json-schema.org/schema)) and couldn't find any other good UI for making json schemas.

 ## Getting started
 --------------------
 1. Make sure React is loaded on your page.
-If you're not using React yet you can use the following scripts to load it from a CDN.
+If you're not using React on your page yet you can use the following scripts to load it from a CDN.

 ```html
 <script src="https://fb.me/react-15.0.1.js"></script>